bruceravel/demeter/documentation/Athena/analysis/lr.rst

 Purely empirical analysis of EXAFS data
 ---------------------------------------

 Log-ratio/phase-difference analysis is a purely empirical technique that can be used to determine changes in the distribution parameters of the first coordination shell for certain kinds of data.
 This technique is most useful for data with a well-separated first coordination shell, i.e. one for which data from higher coordination shells is spectrally isolated from the first shell.
 An excellent example of a situation where this analysis would be useful would be a temperature series.
-In that case, log-ratio analysis can be used to measure the variation in σ² as a function of temperature and phase difference analysis can be used to measure variation in bond length.
+In that case, log-ratio analysis can be used to measure the variation in |sigma|\ :sup:`2` as a function of temperature and phase difference analysis can be used to measure variation in bond length.

 The approach of log-ratio/phase-difference analysis is to compare unknown data to a well known standard.
 The standard might be a room